-Nick has set himself a new challenge: to hand-cycle 26 miles around Les Quennevais cycle track to raise funds for Acorn and Jersey Sport's Cycle Without Limits centre!
+Nick has set himself a NEW challenge!
+The SuperSprint Triathlon.
+He will be raising money for Acorn Reuse and Jersey Sport's Cycle Without Limits centre!

 Islander Nick Ozouf was born with a condition known as ‘Vitamin D resistant rickets’ that leads to softening and weakening of the bones and causes various mobility issues, but that hasn’t stopped him living an active life and a childhood filled with sports.
 Nick enjoyed football, cricket, golf, surfing and squash and even skydived 15 years ago to raise money for Jersey Hospice.